jncraton/operating-systems-cpsc4420/lectures/17-deadlocks-scheduling.md

 Immediate detection
 -------------------

-- If we detect deadlocks conditions when the last lock in the cycle is attempted, we can notify applications and they can choose to take appropriate action
+- If we detect deadlock conditions when the last lock in the cycle is attempted, we can notify applications and they can choose to take appropriate action

 4.8 Interaction of Synchronization and Scheduling
 ================================================